JuliaDynamics/DynamicalBilliards.jl/README.md

 # or equivalently:
 xt, yt, vxt, vyt, ts = construct(ω, evolve!(p, bt, 1000.0)...)
 ```
 As you can see, the second difference is that the additional argument of the angular velocity must also be provided to the `construct()` function, in order for it to construct circular motion instead of straight motion between collisions.
-(Note: the `ω` argument can be given either first or last to all functions)
+(Note: the `ω` argument is always given as the first argument, for consistency)

 ## Visualizing